-Today, we’re going head-to-head with two of the most popular watches that Rolex has to offer: it’s the Rolex Yacht-Master vs. Rolex Submariner.
-The Yacht-Master is one most polarizing models for the Rolex community, while the Submariner is an iconic timepiece and a historical dive watch.
+Today, we’re going head-to-head with two of the most popular watches that Rolex has to offer: it’s the Rolex Yacht-Master vs. Submariner.
+The Yacht-Master is one of the most polarizing models for the Rolex community, while the Submariner is an iconic timepiece and a historical dive watch.
 If you have the dilemma of choosing between these two Rolexes, then let me say that it’s a good problem to have.
 In reality, you can’t go wrong by choosing one over the other.

 However, I know that both watches are hefty investments and you want yours to count.
 One is a regatta countdown flyback chronograph, and the other is the quintessential dive watch.
 Personally, I prefer the Rolex Submariner for its classic reliability, design, and durability.
 But that’s just me.
 Let’s take a closer look at what each model can offer.

 The first Rolex Yacht-Master was released as a part of the company’s Professional series with the reference 16628.
 The watch was released in 1992 and is touted as the sleeker upgrade to the iconic dive watch, the Submariner.
 However, according to the rumor mill, many Submariner devotees see that the design overhaul is too much and is ready to pounce into the Yacht-Master.
 Eventually, Rolex decided that the Yacht-Master will be released as an entirely new model instead.